Zanthra/GTTS/Readme.txt

 throughput into and out of Factorissimo buildings, and full compression on loaders even when using the fastest of Bob's Mods belts.

+Factorio 0.17 introduced a new fluid flow system, but there is currently no way of changing fluid flow speeds.
+This will be UPS sensitive unless that changes.
+At low UPS (below 60) fluid will flow slower, and high UPS (above 60) fluid will flow faster.
+This could have a big impact on the performance of fluid limited builds, espeically nuclear power.

 Some of the changes this mod makes are saved in the game file.
 By default this is limited to only the game speed, so a simple